nijicha/install_nodejs_and_yarn_homebrew/README.md

-# Install NodeJS, Yarn via Homebrew (managed by asdf-vm)
+# Install NodeJS, Yarn via Homebrew

 ## Notice
 > Thank you everyone.
 For became a stargazers.